groupdocs-search/GroupDocs.Search-for-.NET/Docs/content/search/net/developer-guide/advanced-usage/indexing/indexing-reports.md

 ---
 Indexing reports are created for indexing and updating operations.
 Indexing reports can be retrieved from the index using the [GetIndexingReports](https://apireference.groupdocs.com/net/search/groupdocs.search/index/methods/getindexingreports) method.
 Reports are stored in the index only while the index is loaded into RAM for use.
 If you reload the index, the reports will not be restored.

 You can configure the maximum number of stored reports using the [MaxIndexingReportCount](https://apireference.groupdocs.com/net/search/groupdocs.search/indexsettings/properties/maxindexingreportcount) property of the [IndexSettings](https://apireference.groupdocs.com/net/search/groupdocs.search/indexsettings) class.
 The default value is 5.
-Learn more about index settings on the page [Indexing reports]({{< ref "search/net/developer-guide/advanced-usage/indexing/indexing-reports.md" >}}).
+Learn more about index settings on the page [Search index settings]({{< ref "search/net/developer-guide/advanced-usage/creating-an-index/search-index-settings.md" >}}.

 Each index report contains the following information: